lsst/dp0-3_lsst_io/tutorials-dp0-3/portal-dp0-3-5.rst

 Step 3.
 Two-step search process using the "Loaded Table" option
 ===============================================================

+This section demonstrates a capability of the portal that enables analysis based on multiple searches, based on earlier search results.

 3.1.
 Return to the main DP0.3 Catalogs tab to go back to the search interface, and hit the "Reset Column Selections & Constraints" button on the top right.
 Also clear the previously uploaded table, by clicking the "Change Upload Table" button and in the pop-up window, click the "Clear File" gray button on the right.
 Make sure the Table Collection is still dp03_catalogs_10yr and the table is dp03_catalogs_10yr.DiaSource.